 The value of certain foreign currencies as compared to the U.S. dollar may impact Otis' financial results.
 We have a high volume of foreign currency exposures that result from our international net sales, purchases, investments and other international transactions.
-International net sales were approximately \$10.2 billion, \$9.9 billion and \$10.6 billion in 2023, 2022 and 2021, respectively.
+International net sales were approximately \$10.0 billion, \$10.2 billion and \$9.9 billion in 2024, 2023 and 2022, respectively.

-We manage foreign currency exposures that are associated with committed foreign currency purchases and sales as well as foreign currency denominated assets and liabilities that are created in the ordinary course of business.
-More than insignificant exposures, that cannot be naturally offset, are generally hedged with foreign currency derivatives.
-The aggregate notional amount of our outstanding foreign currency hedges was approximately \$4.9 billion and \$3.7 billion as of December 31, 2023 and 2022, respectively.
+We manage foreign currency exposures associated with committed foreign currency purchases and sales, as well as foreign currency denominated assets and liabilities that are created in the ordinary course of business.
+Foreign exchange exposures arising from intercompany loan and deposit transactions are also hedged regularly.
+More than insignificant exposures that cannot be naturally offset are generally hedged with foreign currency derivatives.
+The aggregate notional amount of our outstanding foreign currency hedges was approximately \$5.1 billion and \$4.9 billion as of December 31, 2024 and 2023, respectively.
 Foreign currency forward contracts are sensitive to changes in foreign currency exchange rates.
-An unfavorable exchange rate movement of 10% to our portfolio of foreign currency contracts would have resulted in an increase in unrealized losses of \$120 million and \$39 million as of December 31, 2023 and 2022, respectively.
+An unfavorable exchange rate movement of 10% to our portfolio of foreign currency contracts would have resulted in an increase in unrealized losses of \$124 million and \$120 million as of December 31, 2024 and 2023, respectively.
 Such losses or gains would be offset by corresponding gains or losses in the remeasurement of the underlying transactions or investments being hedged.
 We believe these foreign currency forward exchange contracts and the offsetting underlying commitments or investments, when taken together, do not create material market risk.

-For our non-U.S. based entities, a substantial portion of revenues are generated and costs are incurred in local currencies.
-We transact business in various foreign currencies, which exposes our cash flows and earnings to changes in foreign currency exchange rates.
-We periodically enter into sales contracts denominated in currencies other than the functional currency of the parties to the transaction, which can create foreign exchange exposure.
 While the objective of the hedging program is to minimize the foreign currency exchange impact on operating results, there are typically variances between the hedging gains or losses and the translational impact due to the length of hedging contracts, changes in the sales profile, volatility in the exchange rates and other such operational considerations.
 Otis does not enter into hedging contracts for speculative purposes.

-As discussed in "Note 17: Financial Instruments" in Item 8 in this Form 10-K, as of December 31, 2023 we have ¥21.5 billion (\$150 million) of Japanese Yen denominated long-term debt that qualifies as a net investment hedge against our investments in Japanese businesses, and foreign exchange forward contracts of €120 million (\$132 million) and HK\$2,262 million (\$18 million) that qualify as net investment hedges against our investments in certain European and Asian businesses, respectively.
-As of December 31, 2023, these net investment hedges are deemed to be effective.
+As discussed in "Note 17: Financial Instruments" in Item 8 in this Form 10-K, as of December 31, 2024 we have ¥21.5 billion (\$137 million) of Japanese Yen denominated long-term debt that qualifies as a net investment hedge against our investments in Japanese businesses, as well as derivative instruments that qualify as net investment hedges against our investments in certain European businesses with notional amounts of €150 million (\$156 million) and Asian businesses with notional amounts of HK\$1.3 billion and ¥2.1 billion (\$178 million total).
+As of December 31, 2024, these net investment hedges are deemed to be effective.

-As of December 31, 2023 we have €1.1 billion (\$1.2 billion) of Euro denominated long-term debt.
-This debt was issued by a subsidiary with Euro functional currency, and the original proceeds of €1.6 billion were used to fund the Tender Offer for Zardoya Otis.
+As of December 31, 2024 we have approximately €2.0 billion (\$2.0 billion) of Euro denominated long-term debt.
+This debt was issued by a subsidiary with Euro functional currency.
 The currency effects of this debt are reflected in the Accumulated other comprehensive income (loss) within Shareholder's (Deficit) Equity in the Balance Sheet in Item 8 in this Form 10-K. Refer to "Note 9: Borrowings and Lines of Credit" in Item 8 in this Form 10-K for additional discussion of our borrowings.